In life, there are certain unconventional things you are not supposed to do because they go against established rules and common sense.

 (4) the best of them all,

 A hidden back screen that you have to flip open to use.
 Because, in its normal position, it’s closed and you will see no screen.

 Let’s be honest, this screen is weird and not user friendly.
-But, guess what, Fuji knows it and says it’s been designed like this because they don’t want you to use the screen.
+But Fuji knows it and says it’s been designed like this because they don’t want you to use the screen.
 They want you to use the viewfinder of the camera instead.

 Sounds familiar?
 Like, the Leica M10-D that has no screen so you don’t get distracted and focus on pure photography?